-These easy black bean brownies are incredibly simple to make and satisfy your craving with absolutely no hint of bean in sight.
+These brownies are incredibly simple to make and satisfy your craving with absolutely no hint of bean in sight.
 I find them magical.
 So, I guess to answer your question, black bean brownies are the key if you want to indulge in the classic dessert without all the fat (and lack of nutrients).

 Do black bean brownies actually taste good?

-As a point of reference, mind you the first recipe test was a bit dry, G thought I had made a classic chocolate cake recipe.
+As a point of reference, the first recipe test was a bit dry, G thought I had made a classic chocolate cake recipe.
 Fast forward to test three and he had no idea there was a WHOLE can of black beans in the batter.
 And G is picky when it comes to sweets, so that’s saying something.

 If that isn’t convincing, I don’t know what is.